St Vincent De Paul Church

 History of Clergy Sexual Abuse

 “This site serves as the holding ground for the results of a two-year grand jury investigation into widespread sexual abuse of children within six dioceses of the Catholic Church in Pennsylvania and the systemic cover up by senior church officials in Pennsylvania and at The Vatican.”
 This is the site to go to to download the report.
+It also contains video testimony of some of the survivors.
 The report is very vivid and explicit in the details.
-However the first 12 pages serve as an important summary.
-It also contains video testimony of some of the survivors.
+However the first 12 pages make serious charges which are contested in the very detailed analysis of the PGJR that appears in the following study of the PGJR, The PA Grand-Jury Report: Not What It Seems.
 There is another site, Bishop Accountability Web Site, which is the most comprehensive site for abuse across the United States and is continually updated.
 It contains among other things 1) source documents of major investigations, 2) files of the Bishops such as documents on church administration and the abuse crisis, including major collections of diocesan and investigative files from various Dioceses 3) Database of Publicly Accused Roman Catholic Priests, Nuns, Brother, Deacons, and Seminarians in the United States.
 The following sites below detail the long history of the abuse within the Catholic Church in other places and through the centuries.

 University report lifts the lid on child sexual abuse in the Catholic Church